awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 - Panel families limited.
 - Height constrained to 8 stories (Type IV-C mass timber).

-The ambition shifted from total geometric replacement to controlled differentiation.
+Ambition shifted from total replacement to controlled differentiation.

 Radicalize the perimeter.
 Standardize the structure.
 Repeat the cell.

-This was not aesthetic retreat.
+The result was not less innovative.

-It was risk normalization.
+It was more survivable.

 {% include ad.html %}

 ---

-## The Real Output
+## The Real Output Was Methodological

 The Kelvin Agora is secondary.

-The primary output was methodological.
+The primary output was procedural:

 Two differently configured AI systems, when allowed to negotiate, produced a more financeable pathway than either would have independently.

 Single-agent generation tends toward internal coherence.
 Institutional optimization tends toward conservatism.

-Engineered contradiction produces implementable complexity.
+Engineered asymmetry produces implementable complexity.

 That is the thesis.

 ---

-## Formalizing the Asymmetric Model
+## Formalizing the Model

-The conversation can be abstracted into a repeatable structure:
+This exchange can be abstracted into a repeatable stack:

-1. **Divergence Engine (Vertex)**
+1. **Divergence Engine**
-   Maximize conceptual space under non-orthogonal bias.
+   Maximize conceptual space under declared geometric bias.

-2. **Constraint Engine (Ankaa)**
+2. **Constraint Engine**
-   Inject cost, code, insurance, and constructability variables.
+   Inject cost, code, insurance, and procurement variables.

 3. **Arbitration Layer**
-   Translate rhetoric into measurable constraints.
+   Translate narrative claims into measurable thresholds.

-4. **Synthesis Pass**
+4. **Regeneration Loop**
-   Regenerate under tightened bounds.
+   Re-run concept under tightened bounds.

 5. **Artifact Export**
-   Produce BIM-ready models, cost bands, and documentation.
+   Output BIM-ready geometry, cost bands, and decision memos.

-This is not creative iteration alone.

-It is adversarial alignment applied to development.
+This is adversarial alignment applied to development.

 {% include ad.html %}

 ---

-## Prompting as Structural Bias Engineering
+## Prompting as Governance

-Prompting in this case functioned as architectural governance.
+Prompting in this case functioned as governance.

 Three mechanisms mattered:

 **Negative constraint declaration**
-Explicitly removing orthogonal defaults changed spatial outcomes.
+Removing orthogonality reshaped the solution field.

 **Role asymmetry**
-One system was engineered for divergence.
-The other for compression.
+One system maximized divergence; the other minimized variance.

 **Response schema enforcement**
-Requiring critique → proposal → structural logic → fabrication method prevented ornamental drift.
+Requiring structural and fabrication logic prevented ornamental drift.

-Prompt engineering did not embellish the process.

-It defined its epistemic boundaries.

-The outputs followed from declared priors.
+The models followed their declared boundaries.

+The outcome followed the bias design.

 ---

-## Toward End-to-End Agent Delivery
+## Toward Automated Negotiation

-This negotiation can be formalized into infrastructure:

-- A Divergence Engine configured for controlled formal exploration.
-- A Constraint Engine configured for feasibility compression.
-- Automated cost, carbon, and code overlays.
+The next step is not another rendering.

+It is automation of the arbitration layer:

+- Automated cost parsing of conceptual claims
+- Code overlays tied to jurisdictional datasets
+- Carbon modeling triggered by structural selection
+- Risk scoring based on uniqueness indices
-- Regeneration under explicit risk thresholds.
+- Regeneration under quantified limits
-- Direct export into parametric modeling, BIM, and pro forma environments.

 In this configuration: